-Sushi bowls are fresh and light, perfect for a hot summer’s day and you can add and omit ingredients as you choose.
+Flexitarian salmon sushi bowls or even the vegan option is fresh and light, perfect for a hot summer’s day and you can add and omit ingredients as you choose.

 The recipe below is inspired by Ocean Basket a South African restaurant we frequented as a family while growing up.
 They make a Med Salmon Bowl that is beautifully tasty and pairs well with a crisp glass of Chenin Blanc.

 You can find basic Japanese Sushi rice in most supermarkets and you can get organic Sushi Rice from Amazon here if you so choose.
 Cooking Sushi rice is not much different from cooking long grain rice, just follow the pack instructions.
 The packet I used recommended 250ml water with every 60g of rice to cook over medium heat until the water disappears – it came out perfectly without much hassle.
 For this recipe, I would recommend letting the rice cool in the freezer for a while until it’s just below room temperature before using as cold rice works a little better here.